Lobaro/docs/docs/tools/usb-config-adapter.md

 * Firmware log diagnostics
 * Firmware updates

-using the our free [Lobaro Maintenance Tool](./lobaro-tool.md) PC software.
+using our free [Lobaro Maintenance Tool](./lobaro-tool.md) PC software.

 !!! note
     The blue wire is not consistent the RTS pin and may be on some adapters inverted, e.g. beeing the GND wire.
 Check the